404nofound/Android-Utility-Framework/README.md

 Define a file: **HttpUtil.java**.
 Call functions when we need internet request, we can deal with success and failure condition.
 Tips: We need to add **Internet permission** in **AndroidManifest.xml**

+### Activity Collector

+Recording all activities and finishing all of them when exiting the app.